Balsamorhiza serrata

-Balsamorhiza serrata (serrate balsamroot) is a North American species of plants in the tribe Heliantheae of the family Asteraceae.
+Balsamorhiza serrata, the serrate balsamroot, is a North American species of plants in the tribe Heliantheae of the family Asteraceae.

 Distribution and habitat

 The plant is native to the Western United States, including the Great Basin region.

 It has been found in Washington, Oregon, northern Nevada, and the Modoc Plateau in Modoc County of northeastern California.
 It grows in dry, rocky knolls and rock outcrops.